-I’m a queer, nonbinary trans writer, editor and a distant relative of John Harrison.
-I’m from Santa Ana, California, and I currently live in Edinburgh, UK.
-More info to come as I become more interesting.
+I’m a queer, transgender writer and editor.
+I’m from Santa Ana, California, but I currently live in Edinburgh, UK.

-The most exciting thing about me is that I’m the Writer in Residence at Lighthouse Bookshop.
-Lighthouse are Edinburgh’s radical bookshop, which means that their selection is curated to align with the political and ethical values of the staff (and the customers!).
+I’m the Writer in Residence at Lighthouse Bookshop.
+Lighthouse is Edinburgh’s radical bookshop, which means that their selection is curated to align with the political and ethical values of the staff (and the customers!)
 This means that they stock not only an amazing selection of nonfiction books and memoirs about LGBT issues, racial and class justice, feminism, immigrant and refugees’ struggles, disability and mental health, and a hundred other subjects, but also a wide array of diverse fiction in a number of genres.
-As writer in residence I organise approximately one event per month, be it a reading with local authors, a writing workshop or just a mixer for local literary types.
+As writer in residence I organise approximately one event per month (though our events schedule has been disrupted due to the coronavirus pandemic), be it a reading with local authors, a writing workshop or just a mixer for local literary types.
 I try to keep my events aware of – if not entirely focussed on – current affairs, minority voices and social issues.
-I love working with Lighthouse because not only do they give me incredible freedom to put together events that I find personally interesting, but also being exposed to the sheer number of excellent books they stock and their incredible non-residency-related events schedule means I’m constantly inspired to read and create and organise more.
+I love working with Lighthouse because not only do they give me incredible freedom to put together events that I find personally interesting, but also being exposed to the sheer number of excellent books they stock and their incredible general events schedule means I’m constantly inspired to read and create and organise more.

 I’m also a resident reader for Carve literary magazine, who specialise in short realist fiction with a strong emotional core, in the tradition of Raymond Carver.
 What this means is that I read contest submissions for Carve’s annual contests, and I give critiques to students of Carve’s creative writing course, Carve Classroom.
-Carve are an excellent, well-produced mag, committed to publishing “honest fiction” and making space for marginalised voices.
+Carve are an excellent magazine, committed to publishing “honest fiction” and making space for marginalised voices.
 I highly recommend you give them a read!

 I also offer editorial services specialising in genre fiction and academic papers, at the rates listed below, from proofreading and copy-editing to full plot structure and worldbuilding feedback.
 My services can be engaged by emailing ErisYoung@outlook.com.